 If you have a loved one living in a nursing home, safety is probably one of your primary concerns.
 Not all seniors live in nursing homes, but many do.
 Approximately 1.4 to 1.5 million people live in nursing homes in the United States.
 Residents of nursing homes should be unmolested and free from danger, but unfortunately, that is not always true.
 Many residents find themselves subjected to abuse in some form.

-If you believe that an elderly loved one has suffered nursing home neglect, contact an experienced, compassionate personal injury lawyer at the Dolman Law Group right away.
+If you believe that an elderly loved one has suffered nursing home neglect, contact an experienced, compassionate nursing home abuse lawyers at the Dolman Law Group Accident Injury Lawyers, PA, right away.